1. Home

 It might also depend on the type of condition your pet has – whether it’s chronic, congenital, historic or bilateral.

-Hereditary or congenital conditions run in the genes and are inherited from your pet’s parents.
+These conditions run in your pet's genes and are inherited from your pet’s parents.
 These can occur more often in pedigree and pure-breed pets.
+Hip dysplasia and epilepsy are examples of hereditary or congenital conditions.

 If you’re still unsure what counts as a pre-existing condition, check with your current insurance provider.
 They can tell you whether your pet’s condition can be covered again in future.